logicalperson0/alx-system_engineering-devops/README.md

-For creating scripts in shell (linux shell)
+For creating scripts in shell (linux shell):

+- For doing shell basics

+- For doing shell permissions